yoshi-ki/BACHELOR/README.md

 These are the code I wrote to learn basic programming skills and basic algorithms.
 I learned C and scheme.
 Besides, I mastered some algorithms using C, and created scheme processing system using scheme.

 ## Functional_Programming
-In this repository I learned some characteristics of functional programming and logic programming (ex: monad), by creating programs for it.
+I learned some characteristics of functional programming and logic programming (ex: monad), by creating programs for it.
 Besides, I played with functional programming by creating interpreter and Reversi program.

+## Hardware
+I learned hardware by creating some circuits using verilog.
+These codes are run on FPGA platform.

 ## is-cg
 This directory contains class assignments for a computer graphics class.